potlatch-trade/potlatch/README.md

 ##  ~P Philosophy

 Potlatch is an experiment in anonymous, trust-minimized, real-world trade in physical goods.
-It rejects surveillance infrastructure and corporate logistics in favor of encrypted networks, local nodes, distributed physical protocols, bridges between physical world >
+It rejects surveillance infrastructure and corporate logistics in favor of encrypted networks, local nodes, distributed physical protocols, bridges between physical world and digital autonomy.

 ---

 ##  ~A Repository Structure

 ```
 dispatches/
   encrypted/       → Encrypted dispatch files (.asc format)
+  signed-hashes/   → Signed SHA256 hash files (.sha256.asc)

 keys/              → Public key (optional, unused in symmetric flow)
 protocol/          → Documentation and specifications for the Potlatch protocol
 src/               → Code for future cryptographic, routing, and escrow tooling
 docs/              → Glossary, changelog, and roadmap for Potlatch
 ```

 ---

 ## 🧾 Dispatches